wee-snufkin/training-material/topics/fair/tutorials/med-chem-data-management/tutorial.md

 > 4) fulfil all of the Lipinski rule of five criteria
 >
 {: .details}

+Let's repeat this step, but with applying Lipinski's Rule of Five that you learned about in the previous section of this tutorial!

 > <hands-on-title>Search ChEMBL database for similar compounds using the Lipinski rule of five</hands-on-title>
 >